Happy birthday to Raphaël Géminiani, who was born on June 12, 1925.

 Géminiani remembered, “I slept in the same room as Coppi in a house infested by mosquitos.
 I’d got used to them but Coppi hadn’t.
 Well, when I say we ‘slept’, that’s an overstatement.
 It was like the safari had been brought forward several hours, except that for the moment we were hunting mosquitos.
 Coppi was swiping at them with a towel.
 Right then, of course, I had no clue of what the tragic consequences of that night would be.
 Ten times, twenty times, I told Fausto ‘Do what I’m doing and get your head under the sheets; they can’t bite you there.”

 Both caught malaria and fell ill when they got home.
 Géminiani said, “my temperature got to 41.6… I was delirious and I couldn’t stop talking.
-I imagined or maybe saw people all round but I didn’t recognize anyone.
+I imagined or maybe saw people all around but I didn’t recognize anyone.
 The doctor treated me for hepatitis, then for yellow fever, finally for typhoid.”

 Geminiani says that the priest at Chamalières gave him the last rites and his obituary was circulated to newspapers.
 He was diagnosed by the Institut Pasteur as having plasmodium falciparum, a fatal form of malaria.